Spring Promo - Sakura Japanese TCM Botanical Face Treatment

-Therapies are available in the Traditional Chinese Medicine (TCM) model.
-These wellness offerings are an alternative and holistic method assisting the internal communication of the meridians (pathways) and the central and governing channels, facilitating a parasympathetic response.
+Respectively, wellness offerings are an alternative and holistic method assisting the internal communication of the pathways (meridians) and the central and governing channels, facilitating a parasympathetic response.
 This response has been shown to lower stress, reduce tension and pain, improve quality of sleep, as well as aiding in neurological responses for change

-TCM therapies promote harmony and wellbeing addressing energetic, emotional, and physical imbalances.
+TCM therapies promote harmony and wellbeing addressing communication (internal and external), emotional, and physical imbalances with efforts striving to bring one back to their center.
+It is a model in existence for generations, layered with wisdom, developments and advancements.
 TCM functions on the Bian Zheng Lun Zhi model, which evaluates the body’s internal balance, functional state, and symptom patterns

 Yin (passive), Deficiency (Xu), Cold (Han), Internal (Li)